Military strength is the aggregate power of fighting forces under the command of a leader, which includes armies and fleets of ships.

-In 300 AC, the northern mountain clans march to battle, and Night's Watch Lord Commander Jon Snow believes two or three thousand men might take the field.
+In 300 AC, the northern mountain clans march to battle, and Jon Snow, Lord Commander of the Night's Watch, believes two or three thousand men might take the field.
 Following the fight by Deepwood Motte, after the mountain clans, House Mormont, men once sworn to House Hornwood, Cerwyn, and Tallhart who had survived the battle outside the gates of Winterfell, and smallfolk who had fled from the ironborn join Stannis' army as well, his army is five thousand strong.
 The northmen have an easier time during the march than the fifteen hundred southrons.
 However, the army dwindles as it becomes snowbound at a crofter's village in the wolfswood during their march on Winterfell.

 In 300 AC, King Tommen I Baratheon's small council hears reports that the ironborn have attacked the Shield Islands with a thousand ships, though several council members believe the number of five hundred ships to be closer to the truth.
 This count includes the Iron Fleet.
 After the taking of the Shields, Victarion Greyjoy leads the ninety-three ships from the Iron Fleet toward Slaver's Bay, the other seven having been lost in the months before (one sank during a storm, the other six were lost in battle).
 Victarion splits the fleet of ninety-three ships in three squadrons, to reunite at the Isle of Cedars.
 The fleet, however, suffers three large storms, and only forty-three ships from the Iron Fleet make it to the rendezvous point.
 The fleet is strengthened with nine ships captured along the way, bringing the total to fifty-four.
 Of these, fifty-three continue the journey to Slaver's Bay.
 More ships are captured along the way, bringing the Iron Fleet's total to sixty-one.